Peggy Martin Rose

 As it spread, the rose helped raise funds for the restoration of historic gardens and inspired countless gardeners with its extraordinary strength.
 Horticultural experts now recognize it as one of the toughest climbing roses—capable of withstanding flooding, poor soil, and harsh environmental conditions.

-A Living Symbol of Plaquemines Parish
+A Living Symbol of Plaquemines Parish and Louisiana

 Today, the Peggy Martin Rose stands as more than just a plant—it is a living testament to the resilience, endurance, and spirit of Plaquemines Parish and its people.